Popov, Alek

 Biography

 Alek Popov was born in Sofia, Bulgaria, in 1966.
 He graduated from St. Constantine Cyril the Philosopher College for Ancient Languages and Cultures in Sofia and later received his master’s degree in Bulgarian language and literature from the Sofia University.
+In 1997, he attended the English Language Institute at Wayne State University.

-His first novel Mission: London, based on colorful impressions from his time as the cultural attaché at the Bulgarian Embassy in the United Kingdom, was published in 2001.
+His first novel, Mission London, based on colorful impressions from his time as the cultural attaché at the Bulgarian Embassy in the United Kingdom, was published in 2001.
 It has been widely acclaimed as “the funniest contemporary Bulgarian book” for its sarcastic projection of the Bulgarian diplomatic elite.
-So far it has been translated and published into 12 languages.
-The film Mission London based on the novel was released in 2010 and according to distributors was “a breakthrough phenomenon,” leading the Bulgarian box office for weeks.
+So far, it has been translated and published into 16 languages.
+The English edition of Mission London came out in the U.K. from Istros Books (April, 2014).

 Excerpts